sockheadrps/rpaudio/docs/source/autoapi/rpaudio/index.rst

+      ..
+          !! processed by numpydoc !!

+   .. py:method:: playback_data()

+      Retrieve playback metadata and effects associated with the audio sink.

+      Returns:
+          Dict[str, Any]: A dictionary containing playback metadata, a list of effects, and the current playback position.
+The dictionary includes the following keys:

+          - 'effects': A list of effect dictionaries, each representing an action (e.g., FadeIn, FadeOut, ChangeSpeed).
+          - 'position': The current playback position.

+      ..
+          !! processed by numpydoc !!

    .. py:method:: set_duration(duration)

       Set the length of the audio file to the meta data.

       :param duration: The duration.
 Must be a float